gemelodyyu/Bootcamp-Excel---Kickstart-My-Chart/README.md

 ### What are some other possible tables and/or graphs that we could create?

+1. We could do statistical analysis on successful rate of each category/sub-category, and compare the percent funded within and/or across categories/sub-categories.
+2. We could also calculate timeline (the time slot between data created and data ended) of each project, and compare the timeline between successful verse failed projects.
+We could see if there is a relationship between how much time were spent on a project and whether or not it would succeed.

 ### * Backers count Statistical Analysis
 #### * Use your data to determine whether the mean or the median summarizes the data more meaningfully.